-You should see the Guimaras Tourism Office when you arrive at Jordan wharf.
-They have a logbook for guests which we thought was for census purposes.
-Make sure to grab a pamphlet from the office because it contains all information about Guimaras such as guide maps, travel agencies, hotel and resorts, etc. It will serve as your reference.
-However, in our case since we’re on a very tight budget, we chose to have our own itinerary and ended up hiring a tricycle driver and discuss our itinerary.
+Upon getting off at the Jordan wharf, you should be able to see the Guimaras Tourism Office.
+Make sure to grab a pamphlet from the office because it contains all information about Guimaras such as guide maps, travel agencies, hotel and resorts, etc. and serves as a good point of reference.
+My friend and I opted not to do the published tours since we were on a very tight budget.
+We chose to have our own itinerary and ended up hiring a tricycle driver.

-There are two (2) interesting tours that this beautiful island offers to its visitors — Land Tour and Island Hopping Tour.
+There are two (2) main tours that is offered to visitors — the Land Tour and the Island Hopping Tour.

-The land tour is your best option if you are planning to visit Guimaras for a day and great for visitors who wish to experience the island’s exotic countryside beauty.
-Land tour includes a visit to Trappist Monastery, Mango Plantations, Guisi Beach and Lighthouse, Roca Entada, Balaan Bukid Shrine, or Valle Verde View Deck.
+If you are planning to visit Guimaras for a day, I’d say that the land tour is your best bet; this would also be suitable to those who wish to experience the island’s exotic countryside beauty.
+The Land tour includes a visit to the Trappist Monastery, mango plantations, Guisi Beach and Lighthouse, Roca Entada, Balaan Bukid Shrine, or Valle Verde View Deck.

 More Things You Must Do in Guimaras